National Academy of Engineering Elects 86 Members and 18 Foreign Members

 Individuals in the newly elected class will be formally inducted during a ceremony at the NAE’s annual meeting in Washington, D.C., on Oct.
 6, 2019… Click to see the full list.

-WASHINGTON, D.C.— The American Institute for Medical and Biological Engineering (AIMBE) has announced the pending induction of Karl Deisseroth, M.D., Ph.D., DH Chen Professor of Bioengineering and of Psychiatry and Behavioral Sciences, and Investigator, Howard Hughes Medical Institute, Bioengineering, Stanford University, to its College of Fellows.
-Dr. Deisseroth was nominated, reviewed, and elected by peers and members of the College of Fellows For developing revolutionary tools for neuroengineering: optogenetics for cell-type, temporal and spatially specific neuronal activation or silencing, and Clarity for unprecedented imaging of brain tissue.
+WASHINGTON, D.C.— The American Institute for Medical and Biological Engineering (AIMBE) has announced the pending induction of Jean Wilim Tom, Ph.D., Group Director, Research, Bristol-Myers Squibb, to its College of Fellows.
+Dr. Tom was nominated, reviewed, and elected by peers and members of the College of Fellows For outstanding contributions to the pharmaceutical development of new medicines and technical innovations to speed process development.